Brooklyn Running Guide: Most Scenic Places to Run

 There are so many beautiful places to run in Brooklyn, so this is just a starting point.
 For more suggestions on neighborhoods to run in Brooklyn, check out my Local’s Guide on Where to Run in Brooklyn.

 Wherever you decide to run in Brooklyn, I hope you see some beautiful views and enjoy your run in the borough of Kings!
-And don’t forget to tag @Runstreet on Instagram to share your Brooklyn runs and get cheered on. 😊👋
+And don’t forget to follow and tag @Runstreet on Instagram to share your Brooklyn runs and get cheered on. 😊👋

 Related Posts: 25 Best Places to Run in NYC, Where to Run in Brooklyn: A Local’s Guide, Central Park Running Tips